insanity54/seednerd/README.md

 ## Dependencies

+X11.
+(Not wayland.)
+Forget about running on Wayland.
+This program is meant to run 24/7 fullscreen, start/stop several programs and Wayland Pipewire(?) security *will* intrrupt that.
+MX Linux tested and recommended.
+Single monitor, 1920x1080.
+An old laptop is perfect for this.

-All these must be on the $PATH
+All these binaries must be on the $PATH

 * node
 * pnpm